liquidinvestigations/node/docs/Bbb.md

 **IMPORTANT**
 You can now connect to the 'greenlight' (the BBB frontend) interface with your liquid users !
 But the users HAVE to have a first name and surname with at least 2 characters.
 Otherwise, you will get an error.
+That issue is adressed and we're looking into fixing it